 We are looking for amazing and hopeful stories of what is happening in and around The United Church of Canada’s network.
-If you have a story to share, please complete the below form and attach pictures.
+If you have a story to share, please connect with us at embracingthespirit [at] united-church.ca.

 What are we looking for?
 Here are some examples of stories we hope to collect: